Oxbridge-Science-Academy/Oxbridge-Science-Academy.github.io/README.md

 # Differential Equations

- A key progression from high school to university is thinking about rates with a more quantitative mindset.
+ A key progression from high school to university is thinking about rates in a more quantitative way.
 This is done by linking the two different rate equations – the differential equation and the power law equation.

 Consider the simple reaction <img src="https://render.githubusercontent.com/render/math?math=\displaystyle X \rightarrow Y">